 Discover your destiny, pursue it, and fulfill it, notwithstanding the circumstances.
 You may not have control over the circumstances you face, but God is in control of all circumstances.
 Naaman was a leper, nevertheless, he continued to fight wars; and God gave him great victories.
-Make no excuses; wage a good warfare as a good soldier of Christ.
-You may be pressed hard on all sides, harassed and hounded (2 Corinthians 4:8-9); do not give up.
-Press forward in faith towards the goal (Philippians 3:14) and the LORD shall honour your faith.
+Make no excuses; wage good warfare as a good soldier of Christ.
+You may be pressed hard on all sides, harassed, and hounded (2 Corinthians 4:8-9) but do not give up.
+Press forward in faith towards the goal (Philippians 3:14) and the Lord shall honour your faith.

 5. Do not despise anyone.
 It was a slave girl from Israel, whom the Bible does not even record her name, that gave the information that Naaman worked upon that led to his healing.
 “Then she said to her mistress, ‘If only my master were with the prophet who is in Samaria!
 For he would heal him of his leprosy’” (2 Kings 5:3 NKJV).

 Are you approachable?
 Do you listen to the godly advice of your subordinates?
 Or do you despise people and easily dismiss their godly counsel?
-Psalm 37:30 says, “The godly offer good counsel; they know what is right from wrong” (NLT).
-According to Proverbs 20:18, “Plans succeed through good counsel; don’t go to war without the advice of others” (NLT).
+Psalm 37:30a says, “The mouth of the righteous speaks wisdom” (NKJV).
+According to Proverbs 20:18, “Plans are established by counsel; by wise counsel wage war” (NKJV).
 Proverbs 11:14 says, “Where there is no counsel, the people fall; but in the multitude of counselors there is safety” (NKJV)

 6. Follow protocol.
 Naaman was a loyal and obedient servant; he was loyal to the king of Syria.
 After his wife had told him what the slave girl from Israel said about the prophet in Israel, who was able to heal his leprosy, he went straight to inform the king.
 He did not bypass the king to go secretly to Israel to meet the prophet.
 He did not despise the authority of the king because of his position, power, and reputation.
 He followed protocol, knowing that the matter involved going to another country to seek help, which could be interpreted as disloyalty if the king was kept in the dark.
 He did not take the king for granted; he did not say he could handle it himself without the king’s knowledge.